Adobe Firefly text-to-speech interface preview

 ElevenLabs Multi-language voice library with broad language coverage.
 Broad accent and style coverage depending on selected voice model.
 Yes Yes No Yes Strong all-round option for production voice quality and API workflows.

 Murf Multi-language support with provider-managed voice library.
 Multiple accent options available across supported language voices.
-Not listed Partial No Yes Studio-oriented interface suitable for business narration pipelines.
+Partial Partial No Yes Studio-oriented interface suitable for business narration pipelines.

 Descript Multi-language support with focus on editor-integrated voice workflows.
 Accent coverage depends on chosen stock or cloned voice profile.
 Yes Partial No No Best when TTS is part of a full edit-and-publish workflow.

 Piper TTS Multi-language support via community and packaged voice models.
 Accent availability depends on installed voice packs and language models.
-No No Yes Not listed Best for offline, scriptable, low-cost narration pipelines.
+No No Yes Partial Best for offline, scriptable, low-cost narration pipelines.

 Kokoro TTS Multilingual capability depends on selected checkpoints and runtime implementation.
 Accent support is model/checkpoint dependent.
 No No Yes Partial Good for lightweight local experimentation and custom integrations.